Skip to main content

 Keep going

-🎉 That's the full beginner path!
+🎉 That's the full learning path!

 Keep your streak alive with practice sessions, or explore the conjugation trainer.